Hey there! I am Inge...

 During recovery, I reacquainted with my old friend Yoga.
 Yoga gave me what no visit to the psychologist or science article ever could: an intimate physical and emotional connection with myself.
 I started to feel again.
 Listen to my body.
 Let it guide me.
 Trust my intuition.

-In the west, we are very 'mind' and 'ratio' oriented.
+In the west, we are very rationally or mind-oriented.
 We often forget there is a body and feelings to be worked with too and that these have a story to tell that is often closer to the truth than the thoughts in our head.

 That is what yoga did for me.
 It reacquainted me with the open, intuitive, and emotional part of me, and allowed that to coexist with, and collaborate with the part of me that is analytical, rational, and scientific.